Emotions have a way of taking up residence in our various body parts.

 Are you overbooked?
 Do you stretch yourself too thin?
 Are there people in your life who shouldn’t be?

 Stress Manifests All Over the Body

 Sometimes stress is easy to detect.
-We feel it in our shoulders or in the headache that won’t let us be great.
-But stress also lodges itself into deeper parts of our body that we can’t necessarily see or recognize.
+We feel it in our shoulders or the headache that won’t let us function.
+But stress also lodges into deeper parts of our body that we can’t necessarily see or recognize.

 The sooner you prioritize stress management, the sooner you can begin repairing the damage chronic stress inflicts on your body.

 FAQs About Where Emotional Stress Is Stored In The Body